Volunteers

 HMBHS Grad Night is a small 100% volunteer-run nonprofit and always needs volunteers!
 There are positions with time commitments in the fall, and others in the spring.
 Some positions take just a few hours of work one day and others need a few hours each month.
 Share a position with a friend.

 Without your help, there is no Grad Night!
-We have teams to plan the party and pay for the party (fundraising), open positions are in blue below.
+I can’t say it better than this video.
+We need teams to plan the party and pay for the party (fundraising), open positions are in blue below.
+Almost all of our leads from last year area available to mentor and answer questions.
 Volunteer and ask questions here.

 General